Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Read review

 Upgrade is a fintech with banking partners.
-The Upgrade Rewards Checking Plus has no overdraft or monthly maintenance fees.
-By setting up direct deposit of at least $1,000 per month, you can earn up to 2% cash back at places like convenience stores, drugstores, restaurants and bars (up to $500 per year).
-And you can earn 1% unlimited cash back on all other purchases.
-This checking account also provides one free domestic wire transfer fee per month and no-fee cash withdrawals at over 55,000 Allpoint ATMs nationwide.
-But just know if you don't meet direct deposit requirements, your cashback rate drops.
-And like most fintechs, Upgrade doesn't accept cash deposits.
+The Rewards Checking Plus account has no monthly or overdraft fees.
+Setting up direct deposit of at least $1,000 a month unlocks up to 2% cash back at convenience stores, drugstores, restaurants and bars up to $500 a year, plus 1% on other purchases.
+You get one free domestic wire per month and 55,000 Allpoint ATMs.
+But if you miss the deposit threshold the rewards drop, and you can't make cash deposits.

 Best for traveling